wso2-extensions/esb-connector-salesforcebulk/docs/jobs.md

 ```

 **Properties**
-* operation: The processing operation for batches in the job.
+* operation: The processing operation that the job should perform.
-* contentType: The content type for the job.
+* contentType: The content type of the job.
-* object: The object type for the data being processed.
+* object: The object type of data that is to be processed by the job.

 **Sample request**